truecoders1910-nc/displayinfo-DeanBoilek/README.md

   * If their favorite number is greater than 10, display it in green.
   * If their favorite number is less than 5, display it in red.

-### Make sure to make commits as you complete steps!
+### Make sure to make a branch and make commits when completing steps!

-3. After finishing the assignment, push the assignment back to GitHub.
+3. After finishing the assignment, push your branch to GitHub.